DATA-BACKED GUIDE · UPDATED JULY 2026

 - An ultrasound scan uses sound waves to show soft tissue and organs in real time, which x-rays cannot do well.

-- Cost depends heavily on who performs it: a specialist imaging vet or referral centre charges more than a general practice.
+- Cost depends heavily on who performs it: a specialist imaging vet or referral centre charges more than a general practice doing a routine abdominal scan.

-- Sedation, the area being scanned, and whether samples are taken during the scan all move the final figure.
+- Sedation, the area being scanned, and whether samples are taken during the scan all move the final figure up or down.

-- Corporate-owned practices tend to price around 18.3% higher than independents, according to the CMA's 2026 findings.
+- Corporate-owned practices tend to price around 18.3% higher than independents, according to the Competition and Markets Authority.

 What people actually paid